remotework1/LavondaTalbertIT1025/Lab5/readme.md

 ##### b.
 Infrastructure Topology uses a combination of wireless and wired devices.
 Wireless mesh interconnected with each other wirelessly.
 Wireless mesh is more beneficial and economical by wirelessly connecting enire cities using existing technology.

+#### Network Design

+##### I created a network diagram featuring A Wireless Topology.
+I just wanted to show what I am using today in my home.
+I don't have a switch, just a cable line.
+It is possible that the cable line acts like a switch.
+Considering it is running into my house specically and tied to only my address.

+#### NSA/CSS

+##### The NSA role in U.S. cybersecurity includes Advisories and Technical Guidance, Threats Intelligence & Assessments, Products & Services, Education, Careers, Public Engagements and Partnerships with allies and Industries.

 ### Cybersecurity and Encryption